lupyuen/lupyuen.github.io/src/auto2.md

 At the next checkpoint, the LoRaWAN Test App will call the SPI Test Driver to talk to the SX1262 LoRa Transceiver.

+_What about testing the SPI Flash and ST7789 Display?_

+In future we might test the __SPI Flash__ by reading the JEDEC ID.

+Testing the __ST7789 Display__ will be more tricky because it needs visual inspection.
+If you have any ideas, lemme know!

 # LoRaWAN Test

 _(Checkpoint Delta)_